sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkara-yogabhAShyavivaraNam_prathamaH_bhAgaH.md

  The third division has been mentioned—i.e., the one in the place of health called removal (of pain).
 Now beginning to explain the fourth division which is in the place of means of cure (medicine) he says “hānasya kaḥ prāptyupāyaḥ iti”.

- Objection—But then,how can he ask ‘what is the means to attain hānam,as being a non-substance ‘hānam’ is not attainable.[^1285] Hānam is only the cessation of bondage.
+ Objection—But then,how can he ask ‘what is the means to attain hānam,as being a non-substance ‘hānam’ is not attainable.[^1313] Hānam is only the cessation of bondage.

-[^1285]: "The opponent raises an objection to the possession of hānam conveyed by the sense of ‘prāpti’; it is only a cessation of bondage and so a state of mind."
+[^1313]: # "The opponent raises an objection to the possession of hānam conveyed by the sense of ‘prāpti’; it is only a cessation of bondage and so a state of mind."

  Answer—This is no defect; as the cessation of ignorance is to be accomplished by effort; it is thus a distinction in the state of absorption (attainment).
 When there is discriminate-discernment there is cessation of avidyā; therefore even if hānam is not a substance it can be said to be attained.

-* vivekakhyātiraviplavā hānopāyaḥ*.In answer to the question as to what is discriminate-discernment he says “sattva...yaḥ”, i.e., it is the knowledge in truth of the similarity and dissimilarity between the sattva-intellect (pradhāna) and puruṣa. “sa tu” that discriminate-discernment [“anivṛtta...plavate”]("The bhāṣya has ”plavate” whereas the Vivaraṇakāra has ”viplavate”.") is not strengthened, is not capable of any effect (when misapprehension is not removed); Thus it is said— ‘Just as gold whose impurity is not fully burnt (in fire) does not shine so also discriminate-discernment whose impurities have not been fully burnt does not [shine.]("Not traced.
-Trevor Leggett mentions this as Viṣṇusahasranāma, 77.")’Similarly (there is the statement) ‘The knowledge of one who is influenced by desire is not [continuous.’]("Not traced.")
+* vivekakhyātiraviplavā hānopāyaḥ*.In answer to the question as to what is discriminate-discernment he says “sattva...yaḥ”, i.e., it is the knowledge in truth of the similarity and dissimilarity between the sattva-intellect (pradhāna) and puruṣa. “sa tu” that discriminate-discernment “anivṛtta...plavate”[^1314] is not strengthened, is not capable of any effect (when misapprehension is not removed); Thus it is said— ‘Just as gold whose impurity is not fully burnt (in fire) does not shine so also discriminate-discernment whose impurities have not been fully burnt does not shine.[^1315]’Similarly (there is the statement) ‘The knowledge of one who is influenced by desire is not continuous.’[^838]

+[^1314]: "The bhāṣya has ”plavate” whereas the Vivaraṇakāra has ”viplavate”."

+[^1315]: "Not traced.
+Trevor Leggett mentions this as Viṣṇusahasranāma, 77."

-[“yadā tu...bhāvam”]("The bhāṣya has no “tu” but the Vivaraṇa has it."), i.e., because of its burnt-seed-stage “vandhya... dyate”: it is not capable of giving rise to effect; “tadā... rajasaḥ” in the case of that (sattva intelligence) which is such that its afflictions in the form of rajas has been removed. i.e., (of the sattva intelligence) which is not dirtied by the impurity of attachment, etc. “parasyām... nasya” = existing purely in the clarity of wisdom— he repeats the same idea as “viveka. . . bhavati”, i.e., there is a continuous state of discerning insight.
+“yadā tu...bhāvam”[^1317], i.e., because of its burnt-seed-stage “vandhya... dyate”: it is not capable of giving rise to effect; “tadā... rajasaḥ” in the case of that (sattva intelligence) which is such that its afflictions in the form of rajas has been removed. i.e., (of the sattva intelligence) which is not dirtied by the impurity of attachment, etc. “parasyām... nasya” = existing purely in the clarity of wisdom— he repeats the same idea as “viveka. . . bhavati”, i.e., there is a continuous state of discerning insight.

+[^1317]: "The bhāṣya has no “tu” but the Vivaraṇa has it."

  “sā...vivekakhyātiḥ” = (insight) of this nature is without any break (continuous).
-When discriminate-discernment of this nature is continuous “tato... prasava"—being in opposition (to false sight) (it does not rise again) because of ignorance attaining the state of burnt-seed-stage.Thus it is said ‘Just as seeds burnt by fire do not sprout again so also through afflictions burnt by the fire of knowledge, the ātman does not get connected (with the body) [again.]("Not traced.")’Discriminate-discernment of that kind “mokṣa...paya” is (the path to liberation...).
+When discriminate-discernment of this nature is continuous “tato... prasava"—being in opposition (to false sight) (it does not rise again) because of ignorance attaining the state of burnt-seed-stage.Thus it is said ‘Just as seeds burnt by fire do not sprout again so also through afflictions burnt by the fire of knowledge, the ātman does not get connected (with the body) again.[^838]’Discriminate-discernment of that kind “mokṣa...paya” is (the path to liberation...).
 This is the idea.

 तस्य सप्तधा प्रान्तभूमिः प्रज्ञा ॥२७॥